Connect with us

 Restoring pressure: replacing lines, plugging leaks

 Because of leaks throughout the distribution system, the city of Jackson loses about half of the water that it treats and puts out everyday.
-On average, water around the country lose about 15% of the water they put out.
+On average, water systems around the country lose about 15% of the water they put out.

 Water pumped from a hole dug by a water maintenance crew on Pascagoula Street in Jackson to repair a broken waterline Saturday.
 Crews continue to repair waterlines across the city in order to restore water to homes after severe winter storms crippled the city and state.